 2017-2018 She was a Researcher at the Bioimaging Research Center, World Hearing Center, Warsaw.

-Sylwia Hyniewska is a Postdoctoral Researcher at University of Bath.
-Currently she works on emotion perception modification (Department of Psychology) and on behaviour change (Department of Computer Science).
+Previously, as a postdoctoral researcher at the University of Bath, she worked on the modification of emotion perception (Department of Psychology) and on behaviour change (Department of Computer Science).

-She worked with Wataru Sato on how observers' facial expressions influence judgments of other individuals' states.
-The methodology that Sylwia developed is now being applied to the clinical population, particularly to study emotion perception in children with the Autism Spectrum Disorder (ASD) and Schizophrenia.
+There, she worked with Wataru Sato on how observers' facial expressions influence judgments of others' states.
+The methodology that Sylwia developed is now being applied to clinical populations, particularly to study emotion perception in children with Autism Spectrum Disorder (ASD) and Schizophrenia.

-Sylwia obtained her Ph.D degree in March 2013 from University of Geneva (Graduate School at the Swiss Center for
+Sylwia obtained her Ph.D degree in March 2013 from University of Geneva (Graduate School of the Swiss Center for

 Affective Sciences) and the ParisTech Institute of Science and Technology (EDITE de Paris).

-She has been working on emotional behaviours applied to the Affective Computing domain at the Greta Team, with prof. Catherine Pelachaud from 2008 to 2013.
+From 2008 to 2013, Sylwia worked on emotional behaviours applied to the Affective Computing domain in the GRETA Team, with prof. Catherine Pelachaud.

-Her background is in Affective and Clinical Psychology.
-In 2008 she submitted her Master thesis on the recognition of facial expressions of emotions, and in 2006, a thesis on Emotional learning of subliminally presented facial expressions.
+Sylwia's background is in Affective and Clinical Psychology.
+In 2008, she submitted her Master's thesis on the recognition of facial expressions of emotions, and in 2006, a thesis on Emotional learning of subliminally presented facial expressions.